byp455/byp455/README.md

 - 👋 Hello there, I’m @byp455
-- 👀 I’m interested in cyber security and info sec.
+- 👀 I’m interested in cyber security and software development.
-- 🌱 I’m currently learning about C2-infrastructures and working with the windows api
+- 🌱 I’m currently learning about C2-infrastructures and the windows api
 - 📫 You can reach me on Twitter: @byp455

 <!---